 One of the benefits to shooting digitally is that you have a record of the settings and equipment combinations embedded into each image you make.
 Every time you click the shutter on your camera, be it a high end DSLR or a cheap point and shoot, the image file has what’s called EXIF data baked into it.
 You can look at the image and then reference the settings you used to make it, which is very helpful in learning the interactions between shutter speed, aperture and ISO.
-When I was learning to use my DSLR I used this information all the time and as I’ve moved over to film I have used my experience in digital shooting to help me set the camera for the image I want to make.
-Going forward though, I’ve begun to miss that information and as I keep trying new film types, having access to that information would be very handy.
-Read more...
-(991 words, estimated 3:58 mins reading time)
+When I was learning to use my DSLR I used this information all the time and as I’ve moved over to film I have used my experience in digital shooting to help me set the camera for the image I want to make.… Click here to read more!

 I’ve never been excited about photography in a studio setting.
 A lot of people enjoy working in a studio but I’d much rather be shooting landscapes, hiking through the woods or wandering through a local fair.
 When I started considering a medium format camera it was always in the context of taking it with me to interesting places.
 Since hiking with the camera was my plan from the start I was careful to seek out a medium format camera known for it’s relative portability.

 The Mamiya 645 Pro, the medium format camera I’ve chosen, is on the smaller side of things in the medium format world.… Click here to read more!

 *** What follows is a post which, as usual, is written more for me then anyone else.
 It has taken more than 1300 words to help wrap my mind around medium format, the Mamiya 645 Pro, and how it compares to my past knowledge of 35mm cameras.
 I only hope you are sitting if you choose to read this, as you will be asleep before it’s end ***